 My broad interests are in global environmental history and the social and cultural history of twentieth-century Europe.
-I am currently working on an environmental history of the heyday of European imperialism, from roughly 1880 to 1960.
+I have recently finished an environmental history of the heyday of European imperialism, from roughly 1880 through the end of the colonial period to the present.
 The project explores the environmental transformations and interconnections associated with the explosive growth of commodity production and global trade in the tropical regions under European control - transformations that still visibly shape our world today - and how they fitted into broader patterns of social, cultural and political change.
 This concerns not only the impact of European (British, French, German, Dutch, Belgian) attempts to harness tropical ecosystems for economic gain, but also the role of indigenous patterns of resource use and colonial conservation efforts.
-I am also currently co-editing, with Paul Betts, a volume on ‘Heritage in the Modern World’, which reconsiders the role of historical preservation (of both the man-made and the ‘natural’) in the nineteenth and twentieth centuries from a global perspective.
+I have also recently co-edited, with Paul Betts, a volume on ‘Heritage in the Modern World’, which reconsiders the role of historical preservation (of both the man-made and the ‘natural’) in the nineteenth and twentieth centuries from a global perspective.